Le-SirH/Le-SirH/README.md

 </p>

 <p align="center">
-  I am a self-taught developer and competitive typist.
-I have been learning and writing code for ~4 years now, originally starting for fun.
+  I am a self-taught developer and competitive typist, learning and writing code for over 4 years now.
 Primarily, I use JavaScript, Python, and Rust for my work.
-I enjoy writing tools and applications to make my life easier using the world of open source.
+I enjoy writing tools and applications to make lives easier using the world of open source.
 </p>